-For the years ended 31 December 2011 and 2010, the Company recognised participating profit or loss from result operation for the year ended 31 December 2010 and 2009 of the associated company, whose financial statements were audited by another auditor.
-The Company consequently recorded share of income from investment in associate in the statement of income, in which the equity method is applied to the investment, for the year ended 31 December 2011 and 2010 of Baht 2.01 million and Baht 2.76 million, respectively (equivalent 0.88% and 1.11%, respectively) of the profit for the years in the consolidated financial statements.
-As at 31 December 2011 and 2010, the investment in such associate company was Baht 27.04 million and Baht 27.03 million, respectively, or equivalent to 1.10% and 1.20%, respectively, of total assets in the consolidated financial statements.
+For the years ended 31 December 2012 and 2011, the Company recognised participating profit or loss from result operation for the year ended 31 December 2011 and 2010 of the associated company, whose financial statements were audited by another auditor.
+The Company consequently recorded share of profit from investment in associate in the consolidated statement of income, for the year ended 31 December 2012 and 2011 of Baht 1.75 million and Baht 2.01 million, respectively (equivalent 0.86% and 0.88%, respectively) of the profit for the years in the consolidated financial statements.
+As at 31 December 2012 and 2011, the investment in such associate company was Baht 26.79 million and Baht 27.04 million, respectively, or equivalent to 1.02% and 1.10%, respectively, of total assets in the consolidated financial statements.

-17. Property, plant and equipment
+15. Property, plant and equipment